HawkstoneCyber/PowerShell/README.md

 #   PowerShell

 I've been creating these fit for purpose scripts built on PowerShell 7 over the last year.
-I'll be adding more as I review and finalize them.
+I'll be adding more as time permits.

 | **Script**  | **Function** |
 | :--- | :--- |